 To get a better mortgage deal, you generally need a good credit score and a decent-sized deposit.
 This can be harder to achieve if you have a DMP.
 Every time you make a repayment on your DMP, it can appear as an 'underpayment' on your credit file.
 Even though you have an agreement with the people you owe money to, your monthly repayments are generally less than the minimum required.
 This gets recorded as defaulted payments, and lowers your credit score further.
 Read more in our Guide: Mortgages With a Debt Management Plan.

 There are specialist mortgage lenders who have experience lending to people with credit issues like DMPs.
 You’ll just need the right mortgage broker to find you one of these lenders.
-We can help with that!
-Make an enquiry to get matched to your ideal broker.
+Make an enquiry to speak to one of our friendly experts.

 Work on your credit score